Tvirus5087/WhispersOfMara/README.md

 Proceed with installation
 When complete use "Whispers of Mara" to the run game.

+MODIFYING THE LIST:
+100% feel free to modify the list or use it as a base for your own wabbajack list.
+I have made an effort to use mods that are well known and have large patch support, or require no patching.
+As such you will find a lot of Skypatcher and Base Object Swapper based mods here.
+This is so you can remove them at will.
+Just be sure to verify masters.

 Notices:
 The list is provided as is with no guarantees.
 I cannot and WILL NOT trouble shoot every person's issues.
 You are free to ask in discord and someone may respond.
 This list is not "crash proof" save frequently.